+The necessary materials were boated to the site, pile foundations were put in, and the erection by hired labor of the light-house barn, oil houses, and elevated board walks was completed.
 The mud on the site is 79 feet deep, so that it was necessary to drive the foundation piles about 81 feet.
 On the foundation piles were placed concrete iron columns of sufficient height to bring the first floor level of each building and the deck level of the walks 11 feet above mean low water.
 The foundation columns were fastened together with diagonal tension rods, and on them was placed the frame superstructure.

 A barn, an oil house, and the lighthouse were built atop the piles at the front range.
 The lighthouse consisted of a two-story, square dwelling topped with a hipped roof.
 Each floor of the lighthouse had three windows on the north and south walls, and two windows on the east and west walls.
 The front range light was focused downriver from the center window of the top floor at a focal plane of twenty-five feet above mean low water and replaced the temporary light on September 16, 1904.
 A “curtain occulting apparatus” was used to produce two seconds of white light, followed by an eclipse of one second.

 Baker Rear Range Lighthouse was located roughly 2,000 feet north of the front light and a little over a mile south of the Chesapeake and Delaware Canal.
 The tower for the rear range was relocated from the Reedy Island Old Rear Range Station that was discontinued on May 16, 1904 after the opening of the new channel.
 The keeper’s dwelling, tower foundation blocks, and a brick oil house all remain standing at the tower’s former site in Port Penn as shown in pictures on this page.

 The Annual Report of 1906 provides the following description of the relocated tower and its new foundation.